surge-synthesizer/clap-saw-demo/README.md

 ## A note to Linux users

 CLAP works great on linux!
 We have done loads of our primary CLAP development there.
-But VSTGUI is a bit trickier.
-So right now if you build and run this we know we have a couple of bugs relating to VSTGUI keeping a global state which we update and cleanup improperly.
-This means, basically, that if you delete a demo you may not get a working GUI on other instances of the synth, and you may also get an FD leak at exit.

-We know how to fix this, just we ran out of time.
-Stay tuned!
-(Or if you want to chip in and fix it hit us up on github.
-The basic problem is outlined in the linux-... files)

-## BaconPaul's outstanding todos

-1. Document and maybe fix the linux stuff.
-2. Set up an azure pipeline and build asset maybe?
+But VSTGUI on linux is a bit trickier.

+VSTGUI has a global timer and global xcb handle which are stored on a dll-static.
+CLAP has extensions per plugin to map to posixFd and timer callbacks from the host.

+So what this means today, at this version, is

+1: A *single plugin* session will look like an FD and Timer leak on exit since i make no effort to cleanup (which is crash prone if you do it wrong)
+2. A *multi plugin* session will have the UI stop working when you delete the *first* plugin which showed its UI

+This is obviously not OK, and we see how to fix it (basically juggling that global subscription) but haven't done it yet.
+If you want to help get in touch, but we will work on it over the next week.